-Size-fraction tests were run on each of the eight samples to determine the distribution of sizes and metal in those sample sizes.
+Size-fraction tests were run on each of the eight samples to determine the distribution of particle sizes, gold and silver in those samples.
 The results from the size-fraction tests are shown in Table 13.4 through Table 13.11.